ThePencilSharpener/Biotech-SKANZ-Frontend/navigation/safecomputing.md

 ## Key Principles

+> IOC-2.A: Describe the risks to privacy from collecting and storing personal data on a computer system

+>> IOC-2.A.1: Personally identifiable information (PII) is information about an individual that identifies, links, relates, or describes them.
+Examples of PII include: Social Security number, age, race, phone number(s), medical information, financial information, biometric data

+>> IOC-2.A.2: Search engines can record and maintain a history of searches made by users.

+>> IOC-2.A.3: Websites can record and maintain a history of individuals who have viewed their pages

+>> IOC-2.A.4: Devices, websites, and networks can collect information about a user's location.

 ### 1. **Protect Personal Information (IOC Objective: Data Protection)**
 Protecting your personal information is the first step toward safe computing.
 Cybercriminals often exploit weak security practices to gain unauthorized access to sensitive data.
 To mitigate these risks:
 - Use strong, unique passwords for each account.
 A strong password typically includes a mix of uppercase and lowercase letters, numbers, and special characters.